Special Job Search:

 Location: Daytona Beach, Florida

-Reporting Relationship: Vice President of Administration, Rodney Cruise, Embry-Riddle Aeronautical University
+Reporting Relationship: Senior Executive Vice President and Chief Financial Officer, Eric B. Weekes, Embry-Riddle Aeronautical University

 Embry-Riddle is currently enjoying dynamic growth and academic success.
 With increased emphasis on leading-edge applied research, Embry-Riddle has seen significant gains in faculty/staff growth.
 We continue to pride ourselves in providing the best quality work environment, best benefit opportunities and attractive compensation packages.